OSHA 10 Certification

 Step 3: Pass the Final Exam

 After you finish all the modules, you take a 40-question multiple-choice exam.
-You need to score at least 70% to pass.
+Also, you need to score at least 70% to pass.
 That means getting 28 questions right.

 Most people pass on their first try.
 The questions are drawn directly from the material, so if you paid attention, you’ll be fine.